Distribution: Occurring east of the Cascades crest in Washington; central Washington to California, east to the Rocky Mountains.

-Habitat: Open, dry plains and hills at moderate to high elevations.
+Habitat: Open, dry plains and hills in sagebrush desert.

 Conservation Status: Not of concern

 Erect, branching, aromatic shrub, 1-4 dm. tall, the leaves and young branches covered with fine, grey hairs.